-If you believe that your wedding MC & DJ is critical to the success of your wedding, it is a must that you meet the DJ who will be at your wedding, and that their name is on the contract.
-Protect yourself from day-of surprises as some entertainment companies try to book as many events as possible, and then try source out local talent in the months and local weeks leading up to your wedding date.
+If you believe that your Wedding MC & DJ is critical to the success of your wedding, it is a must that you meet the DJ who will be at your wedding and that their name is on the contract.
+Protect yourself from day-of surprises as some entertainment companies try to book as many events as possible, and then try to source out local talent in the months and weeks leading up to your wedding date.
 I know this to be true because every summer, I receive spam emails from national entertainment companies asking me if I am available to DJ a wedding in my area for $400.
 No thanks.

 14. Can we request songs?

 The answer to this question should be indubitably yes.
 It is your private event, and you have the right to have a reasonable influence on the music played and featured throughout the celebration.

 15. Do you take requests from our guests?